-• Connect Ed calls will go out to all students who were absent after Period 1.
-This call will include the periods that the child was absent.

-- It is the teacher's PROFESSIONAL RESPONSIBILITY to enter attendance into Power School at the end of each day. - Each School of the Arts teacher will personally contact the parent or guardian of a student who has not been attending classes for three (3) days, either consecutively or otherwise in a marking period and input under attendance actions.
-Teachers Please Note: Leaving a message does NOT constitute a complete call home. - Each School of the Arts teacher will contact the grade appropriate administrator when a student has been absent three (3) days, either consecutively or otherwise.
+- Connect Ed calls will go out to all students who were absent after Period 2.
+This call will include the periods that the child was absent. - It is the teacher's professional responsibility to enter attendance into Power School at the end of each day.
+At SOTA, we encourage all attendance to be entered no later than 5:00 PM. - Each School of the Arts teacher will personally contact the parent or guardian of a student who has not been attending classes for three (3) days, either consecutively or otherwise, in a marking period and input the results of the call under Attendance Actions.
+Teachers, Please Note: Leaving a message does NOT constitute a completed call home. - Each School of the Arts teacher will contact the grade appropriate administrator when a student has been absent three (3) days, either consecutively or otherwise.
 Please Note: It is mandatory that you record all attempts under Attendance Actions that were made to reach the student's parent or guardian.
 Please include both the successful and unsuccessful attempts.